By accessing this website www.parklaneplowden.co.uk

 There are however cases where barristers may not accept a brief or instructions for reasons of professional embarrassment such as a conflict of interest.
 This is governed by paragraph 501 of the Code of Conduct.
 The clerks are responsible for determining whether there is a conflict of interest from the outset and processes are in place to run conflict checks before a brief or set of instructions are accepted and passed to counsel.

 Clerks are naturally privy to sensitive information and in cases where members are instructed on both sides, information barriers are in place to avoid a conflict of interest or leak of confidential information.
-These barriers are referred to as "Chinese Walls".
-Once these walls are in place the clerks ensure the following:
+These barriers are referred to as "Information Barriers".
+Once these barriers are in place the clerks ensure the following:

 - Separate clerks are allocated to either side